SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 ![alt text](../../../../out/src/solana/examples/collateralTeamTransfer/diagrams/sequence/Transfer%20collateral%20team%20sequence.png "Title")

 Where:
-* **Admin:** Are you, who wants to transfer your collateral to a different administrative team without losing the funds stored into it.
+* **Admin:** Is the admin of the Collateral account that wants to transfer it to either a new admin or group of admins.
-* **Admin Signer:** is your Solana account set as admin into the Collateral that you must have access to sign both transactions and Buffers of information.
+* **Admin Signer:** is the Solana account set as admin into the Collateral account that you must have access to sign both transactions and Buffers of information.
 It can be a custodial wallet like Phantom Wallet, a non-custodial like Privy, a smart account or a multi-sign account.
 * **Message Generator:** Is a utility included in this example at the file `messageGenerator.ts` that helps to generate the message that must be signed by your **Admin Signer** to authorize the transference of your **Collateral**.
 * **Solana RPC:** A Solana node connected to the network on either Mainnet, Devnet or Localnet.
 * **Collateral:** Is the Collateral account stored in the Solana network that you want to transfer.